2000–01 Philippine Basketball League season: 2000-2001 Challenge Cup

-Ateneo defeats ANA, 67-61 on January 6, 2001, to clinch the 6th and last semifinals slot.
-In the one-round semifinals with a win 4-of-5 incentive, Shark (13-2) and Welcoat (11-4) advances in a championship rematch, Blu Sun Power (8-7) and Montaña (7-8) will play in the series for third place.
+Ateneo defeats ANA, 67–61 on January 6, 2001, to clinch the 6th and last semifinals slot.
+In the one-round semifinals with a win 4-of-5 incentive, Shark (13–2) and Welcoat (11–4) advances in a championship rematch, Blu Sun Power (8–7) and Montaña (7–8) will play in the series for third place.
 Hapee Toothpaste and Ateneo-Pioneer finishes with similar six wins and nine losses.

 Finals

-Shark Energy Drink won their first championship in a come-from-behind 4-3 series victory over multi-titled Welcoat Paintmasters, winning the deciding seventh game, 67-54, and giving coach Leo Austria his first PBL title in three years of coaching.
+Shark Energy Drink won their first championship in a come-from-behind 4–3 series victory over multi-titled Welcoat Paintmasters, winning the deciding seventh game, 67–54, and giving coach Leo Austria his first PBL title in three years of coaching.
 Shark previously lost to Welcoat in the finals via four-game sweep in their very first conference as a rookie team.
-After dropping the first two games of the series, all signs pointed to another Welcoat sweep after that, but the Power Boosters halted the Paintmasters' string of 12 straight wins with a 65-50 victory in Game three.
+After dropping the first two games of the series, all signs pointed to another Welcoat sweep after that, but the Power Boosters halted the Paintmasters' string of 12 straight wins with a 65–50 victory in Game three.

-Roger Yap, playing in his final PBL season, scored 22 points, including 12 in the third period, Rysal Castro's perimeter game and Michael Robinson's masterful execution of Shark plays in the final quarter wrote an amazing and memorable campaign for the Power Boosters.
+In his final PBL season, Roger Yap scored 22 points, including 12 in the third period.
+Contributions from Rysal Castro's perimeter play and Michael Robinson's performance in the final quarter secured the championship campaign for the Power Boosters.